Italia Viaduct

 Italia Viaduct is a 260 m viaduct near Laino Borgo, Calabria, Italy.
 It is the highest bridge in Italy, and was the second highest bridge in the world when it opened in 1974.
-As of 2019, it is among the forty highest bridges in the world.
+As of 2026, it is among the eighty highest bridges in the world and second in europe.
 The bridge is located on Autostrada A2 Salerno-Reggio Calabria Motorway between Laino Borgo and Mormanno and crosses the Lao River Gorge.